vippsas/vipps-epayment-api/operations/create.md

 The default flow for:

 * Wallet payments
-  * Opens the
+  * Open the
     [Vipps landing page](https://developer.vippsmobilepay.com/docs/vipps-developers/common-topics/vipps-landing-page)
-    when the user is on another device than a phone (such as a /laptop computer), and automatic redirects to the app when the user is using a phone.
+    when the user is on another device than a phone (such as a /laptop computer), and automatically redirect to the app when the user is using a phone.
 * Card payments
-  * Opens the card entry page on both desktop and mobile.
+  * Open the card entry page on both desktop and mobile.
 More information at [Card payments](https://developer.vippsmobilepay.com/docs/vipps-developers/faqs/users-and-payments-faq/#card-payments).

 ### NATIVE_REDIRECT